ashwingohil/Rhyming-Words/README.md

   >**Learnings:** Heavy usage of pointers like struct pointers, struct pointer to pointer variable inside struct, complex forms of pointers, pointer accessing 2 dimensional grids, heap allocation, double pointers.

   Looking forward to create the backbone of this project when I get time.....

+  >**Usage:** Linux - ./Words

+  >If you want to make changes to cpp file.
+Then just run at prompt -  ./my_compile.sh Words.cpp

+  **Note that right now there is only limited data in the text files.**